How can we help you?

 TMJ and Bruxism Treatment

-While some factors that contribute to TMJ disorders or bruxism—such as genetics, certain medical conditions or stress—cannot be entirely prevented, there are several strategies that can help reduce symptoms and protect your oral health.
-Early diagnosis and consistent management are key to preventing long-term damage to teeth, jaw joints and surrounding muscles.
+While some factors that contribute to TMJ disorders or bruxism—such as genetics, certain medical conditions, or stress—cannot be entirely prevented, there are several strategies that can help reduce symptoms and protect your oral health.
+Early diagnosis and consistent management are key to preventing long-term damage to teeth, jaw joints, and surrounding muscles.

 Nightguards / Splints

 One of the most effective preventive measures is the use of custom-made mouthguards or splints.
-These devices are designed to fit your teeth precisely, helping to reduce the strain on your jaw muscles, prevent tooth wear and minimise the risk of fractures caused by grinding or clenching.
+These devices are designed to fit your teeth precisely, helping to reduce the strain on your jaw muscles, prevent tooth wear, and minimise the risk of fractures caused by grinding or clenching.

 Relaxation and Stress Management

 Because stress and anxiety are common triggers for bruxism, practising relaxation techniques can be highly beneficial.
-Simple habits like deep-breathing exercises, meditation or gentle jaw stretches can help relieve muscle tension and reduce the frequency of clenching or grinding.
+Simple habits like deep-breathing exercises, meditation, or gentle jaw stretches can help relieve muscle tension and reduce the frequency of clenching or grinding.

 Muscle relaxing injections

-Certain medications can be nearly painlessly injected into the muscles of the Jaw which can help minimize the amount of strain they are being put under.
+Certain medications can be nearly painlessly injected into the muscles of the jaw, which can help minimize the amount of strain they are being put under.
 Many people find this treatment a wonderful source of relief from their TMJ pain.
 These injections last 4-6 months, and are very quick and easy to perform.

 Lifestyle Adjustments

-Limiting caffeine and alcohol, avoiding chewing hard objects and maintaining good posture while sitting or sleeping can also contribute to prevention and symptom management.
+Limiting caffeine and alcohol, avoiding chewing hard objects, and maintaining good posture while sitting or sleeping can also contribute to prevention and symptom management.

 Clear Aligners

-Clear aligners are nearly invisible and removable, making it easy to eat, drink and maintain oral hygiene without disrupting your daily life.
+Clear aligners are nearly invisible and removable, making it easy to eat, drink, and maintain oral hygiene without disrupting your daily life.
 They are a discreet and effective way to straighten teeth for adults and teens with mild to moderate alignment issues.
-They can correct problems such as crowded teeth, gaps or bite concerns.
+They can correct problems such as crowded teeth, gaps, or bite concerns.

 Booking a consultation for clear aligners will allow your dentist to give you a clear answer on whether clear aligners are best for your needs.
-During your consultation, your dentist will evaluate your oral health, bite alignment and treatment goals to determine if clear aligners are suitable.
+During your consultation, your dentist will evaluate your oral health, bite alignment, and treatment goals to determine if clear aligners are suitable.
 Not every case requires traditional braces, but complex bite or severe alignment issues may need additional orthodontic solutions.

 Clear aligners use a series of custom-made, removable trays that gently shift your teeth into proper alignment.
 Each tray is worn for about 20–22 hours per day and swapped every few weeks.
 Treatment times and results vary from 6 months to 24+ months and are dependent upon each individual patient's orthodontic needs.
-Your dentist can give you an approximate treatment length duration estimate.
+Your dentist can give you an approximate treatment duration estimate.

 Ready to Try Clear Aligners?

-Book online or call us to schedule an obligation free consultation or examination.
+Book online or call us to schedule an obligation-free consultation or examination.

 Caring for Clear Aligners at Home